fabito/htk8s/README.md

 This alternate manifest will install [Argo CD](https://github.com/argoproj/argo-cd) along with the [htpc application](argocd/application.yaml).
 Then it will monitor this repo for changes and apply them to the cluster accordingly (more specifically the `overlays/x86`overlay).

-You can access the Argo CD ui at: https://localhost/argocd.
+You can access the ArgoCD UI at: https://localhost/argocd.

 ### Verifying the installation